grafana/k6/.github/pull_request_template.md

 ## Checklist

 <!--
-If you haven't reed the contributing guidelines https://github.com/grafana/k6/blob/master/CONTRIBUTING.md and code of conduct https://github.com/grafana/k6/blob/master/CODE_OF_CONDUCT.md yet, please do so -->
+If you haven't read the contributing guidelines https://github.com/grafana/k6/blob/master/CONTRIBUTING.md and code of conduct https://github.com/grafana/k6/blob/master/CODE_OF_CONDUCT.md yet, please do so -->